paullockaby/apache-external-duo/README.md

 You can use the example like this:

 1. Create a place for all of your secrets: `mkdir private`
+2. Create a session secret file: `openssl rand -base64 42 > private/session-secret.txt`
-2. Create a configuration file from the example above: `vi private/auth-configuration.json`
+3. Create a configuration file from the example above: `vi private/auth-configuration.json`
-3. Create a network to communicate: `docker network create duo`
+4. Create a network to communicate: `docker network create duo`
-4. Start up redis: `docker run -d --network duo --name redis redis:latest`
+5. Start up redis: `docker run -d --network duo --name redis redis:latest`
-5. Build your container: `docker build -t test .`
+6. Build your container: `docker build -t test .`
-6. Start up your container: `docker run --network duo -e HTTPD_SERVER_NAME=localhost:8080 -p 8080:80 -v $PWD/private:/etc/private test`
+7. Start up your container: `docker run --network duo -e HTTPD_SERVER_NAME=localhost:8080 -p 8080:80 -v $PWD/private:/etc/private test`
-7. Visit http://localhost:8080/private and log in!
+8. Visit http://localhost:8080/private and log in!

 ## How Does It Work?